SystemRDL/PeakRDL-regblock/docs/licensing.rst

 Licensing
 =========

-Distribution of the PeakRDL-regblock code generator tool shall adhere to the terms outlined by the GNU GPL v3 license.
+Re-distribution of the PeakRDL-regblock code generator tool shall adhere to the terms outlined by the GNU GPL v3 license.
 For a copy of the license, see: https://github.com/SystemRDL/PeakRDL-regblock/blob/main/LICENSE